nismod/git-novice/_includes/slides/05-history.md

 git log --patch HEAD~3 HEAD~1 *.txt
 ```

+???

+Exploring history is an important part of git, often it is a challenge to find
+the right commit ID, especially if the commit is from several months ago.

+Imaging the `planets` project has more than 50 files.
+You would like to find a commit with specific text in `mars.txt` is modified.
+When you type `git log`, a very long list appeared,
+How can you narrow down the search?

 ---

 ## Summary

+- `git log` shows the history as a list of commits.
 - `git diff` displays differences between commits.
 - `git checkout` recovers old versions of files.